Leadership: developing a ‘coaching culture’ in your school

 - dissecting prevalent cultures in schools;

-- looking at how an organisation (school) which has a coaching culture looks and feels different;
+- how a school which has a coaching culture looks and feels different;

 - how to introduce and embed a successful coaching culture in your school.

-School business managers and leaders who want to drive school-wide improvement while tending to needs of and supporting individual members of their staff.
-This will be a hands-on workshop and will include one-to-one or small group exercises.
+School business managers and leaders who want to drive school-wide improvement while tending to the needs of, and supporting, individual members of their staff.